CARES Act Eviction Moratorium Explained

 What the Moratorium Entails

 The original CARES Act eviction moratorium technically expired in July of last year but was replaced by a far more far-reaching eviction ban by the CDC at that time.
-The current guidelines prohibit landlords from filing for eviction against any tenants who meet the following criteria:
+The current guidelines prohibit landlords from filing for eviction against any residents who meet the following criteria:

 • They earned less than $99,000 in income for 2020-2021, were not required to report any income in 2019 to the IRS, or received a stimulus check from the CARES Act.